AngelicSatanist/pokemon-twitch-bot/README.md

 FOR MY STINKY FRIENDS WHO WANNA USE THISSSS reach out to me on discord @angelicsatanist if you havent already and I will add you to my code <3

 STEP 1, MOD THE BOT (/mod AngelsPokebot).
-Type !pokemon in your chat to start the bot whenever you are ready
+Type !wtpstart in your chat to start the bot whenever you are ready

 STEP 2, Visit https://pokemon-twitch-bot.onrender.com to see the pokemon as they spawn in.
 THIS WILL ALSO BE YOUR OBS SOURCE (browser)!!

 LAST commands!!

 !wtpstart to start

 !wtpskip to skip the pokemon

 !wtpstop to stop the bot